Learn how to install Wagtail and how to connect it to the OVHcloud Cloud Databases PostgreSQL® database service.

 Once created or updated, the user has to be ready and have the status "READY" in the Control Panel.

-Step 2: Authorize incoming connections from the PostgreSQL client
+Step 2: Authorize incoming connections from the PostgreSQL® client

-tab (Access Control List).
+In this step, select the Configuration tab (Access Control List).
 By default, a Public Cloud Database does not accept any form of connection from the outside world.
 This way, we can help prevent intrusive connection attempts.

-In the IPs panel, enter the previously found IP of your Python environment and click the add +
+In the IPs panel, enter the previously found IP of your Python environment and click the add + button.

-when you are finished.
+Click Save changes when you are finished.

 If you want to allow any connections from the outside, you can enter the IP 0.0.0.0/0.
 Please use it carefully.
 Every IP will be authorized.